 Portfolio conferences will need to be held at least twice (each year) with your child's teacher to review how your child is progressing.

-The P.T.A. is our Parent-Teacher Association and is very active in supporting our school.
+The P.T.O. is our Parent-Teacher Organization and is very active in supporting our school.
 If you're interested, please go to the office for more information to join!

 About Our Website